SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Metrics
-So if not tournament wins, what metric _do_ you judge the club by?
+So if not tournament wins, what metric _can_ you judge the club by?
 I personally would try to say don't judge the club at all.

 - In theory, metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.